-- · decide on the appropriate action to be taken to resolve the complaint - where appropriate, recommend changes to the school's systems or procedures to prevent similar issues in the future.
+- decide on the appropriate action to be taken to resolve the complaint - where appropriate, recommend changes to the school's systems or procedures to prevent similar issues in the future.

-The Chair of the Committee will provide the complainant and St. Margaret's Collier Street School with a full explanation of their decision and the reason(s) for it, in writing, within 15 school days.
+The Chair of the Committee will provide the complainant and the school with a full explanation of their decision and the reason(s) for it, in writing, within 15 school days.

-The letter to the complainant will include details of how to contact the Department for Education if they are dissatisfied with the way their complaint has been handled by St. Margaret's Collier Street School along with copies of the minutes.
+The letter to the complainant will include details of how to contact the Department for Education if they are dissatisfied with the way their complaint has been handled by the school along with copies of the minutes.